-We use fishes as model systems to study ontogenetic and reproductive-state dependent changes in auditory structure and function, examining how auditory sensitivity, frequency tuning, and neural coding of communication signals develop across life stages and are modulated by adult hormonal state in social and reproductive contexts.
+We use fishes as model systems to study ontogenetic and reproductive-state dependent changes in the auditory system, examining how auditory sensitivity, frequency tuning, and neural coding of acoustic communication signals develop across life stages and are modulated by adult hormonal state in social and reproductive contexts.

 In addition, the Sisneros Lab studies sound source localization, examining how fishes detect and localize underwater sounds by extracting spatial information from acoustic fields in both simple and complex environments.